crownstone/crownstone-lib-hue-behaviour/documentation/Bridge.md

 ### Constructing

 `const bridge = new Bridge("name","username", "clientKey", "macAddress", "ipAddress","bridgeId");`
-Several fields may be left empty on constructing, it will try to gather it itself on initialization.
+Several fields may be left empty on constructing, it will try to gather their information on initialization.
-Note that either `ip address` or `bridge id` have to be set and if the `username` is empty while initializing, the link button should be pressed on the physicial bridge.
+Note that either `ip address` or `bridge id` have to be set and if the `username` is empty while initializing, the link button should be pressed on the physical bridge.

 ### Initialization

-Before using, the bridge should be initialized else it will throws errors on usage of the Api related parts.
+Before using, the bridge should be initialized else it will throw errors on the usage of the Hue API related parts.

+This is done by calling:

 ```
 await bridge.init();